-After specifying all cluster parameters, you use SAM or HP-UX commands to apply the configuration.
+After specifying all cluster parameters, you apply the configuration.
 This action distributes the binary configuration file to all the nodes in the cluster.
 We recommend doing this separately before you configure packages (described in the next chapter).
 In this way, you can verify the cluster lock, heartbeat networks, and other cluster-level operations by using the cmviewcl command on the running cluster.
 Before distributing the configuration, ensure that your security files permit copying among the cluster nodes.
 See "Preparing Your Systems" at the beginning of this chapter.

-Distributing the Binary File with SAM
+Distributing the Binary File with Serviceguard Manager